Global Challenge 3: How can population and resources be brought into balance?

 By 2050, there could be as many people over 65 as under 15, requiring new concepts of retirement.
 The breadth and depth of longevity research is dramatically increasing.
 The first senolytics treatments have begun.
 Life extension has been demonstrated in worms and mice.
 Human clinical trials are starting with metformin and rapamacyn.
 Advances in longevity R&D are likely to help many more people live much longer and healthier lives than current trends.
 This includes regenerative medicine, DNA repair, and other longevity strategies.
 For example, scanning ultrasound removes amyloid-β and restores memory in 75% of Alzheimer’s diseased rats.
 If this and other related research can work on humans, then older people mentally and physically youthful could be an economic asset rather than a liability.

-Such advances will be needed; otherwise the long-term future health costs of an aging society cannot be met.
+Such advances will be needed; otherwise, the long-term future health costs of an aging society cannot be met.
 Human brain projects, artificial intelligence, and other advances are likely to eventually prevent mental deterioration in old age and even increase intelligence.
 People will work past current retirement age and create many forms of work.
 This will reduce the economic burden on younger generations and provide a more interesting life for the elderly.

 However, the world is not creating Eco-Smart Cities and retrofitting older cities fast enough to prevent future large-scale complex disasters from decaying infrastructures for water, energy, waste, transportation, housing, food, and security.
 Urban populations will nearly double by 2050, increasing the pressure on these systems especially in developing-country cities, where nearly all of the population growth will occur.
 AI connected to IoT and sensor networks will be needed to provide real-time information for continual urban repair, improvement, and public participation.
 Early examples are Songdo in South Korea and Masdar City in Abu Dhabi.
 India is implementing a plan to retrofit all major cities to be smart cities.
 China has launched nearly 200 smart city pilot projects.

 Unless agriculture and food production change, the environmental impacts of feeding another 2 billion people by 2050 plus improved nutrition for 800+ million undernourished today will be devastating.
 Agricultural runoffs are already polluting rivers and creating ocean dead zones around the world.
 Factory farming is increasing food-borne diseases and can reduce the nutrient content of crops, thus escalating the risk of hidden hunger (sufficient calories but insufficient nutrition).
 Although undernourishment fall from 19% some 25 years ago to about 10.6% in 2015, it has stopped falling since then and is now 811 million in 2020, up from 690 million the previous year.
 Malnutrition has stunted the growth of 75.2 million children under 5 years in the 55 food-crisis countries or territories.
 At the same time, more than 41 million children under five are overweight or obese, of which 10 million are in Africa.
+The Covid pandemic is expected to increase malnutrition.

 About 70% of human-use water is used for agriculture.
 The majority of that water is used to grow food for animals to eat, that we eat.
 Water tables are falling on all continents.
 Around 60% of humanity gets its water supply from rivers with sources controlled by two or more countries.
 Water demand will increase as lower income countries industrialize and add another 2 billion people or so by 2050.
 If we cut out the “middle man” (animals) and produce pure meat directly from genetic material, CO2 emissions would be reduced along with requirements for water, energy, and land.
 If saltwater/seawater agriculture is developed along the wasteland coastlines of the world, carbon is pulled from the air, fresh water demand is reduced along with problems of rain fall (or lack thereof), and can produce (among other things) algae (for biofuels and feedstock for growing meat without animals).